Bishkek, Kyrgyzstan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Be sure to pick the necessary kind.
-The vast majority of adapters available are simply plugs and require your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types C and F. It's important that you choose the necessary type.
+Many adapters on sale are simply plug changers and expect your electronics to convert the voltage themselves.
 If yours can't do that they could get destroyed.
-This one should be appropriate for most areas.
+This one is sufficent for most locations.

 Luggage scale to avoid fees